 Before you even look at other rules and regulations, know that you cannot fly drones commercially if you haven’t passed this test (at least not legally).

-- You must yield the right of way to manned aircraft.
+You must yield the right of way to manned aircrafts.

 Certification Requirements for Flying a Drone in the United States of America